r-gal/CNC/README.md

 ```
 git submodule add https://github.com/FreeRTOS/FreeRTOS-Kernel
 ```
+Use source files from main directory and from correct portable.
 Choose correct port.c and portmacro.h files from portable directory - for STM32H725 and GCC compilator use portable\GCC\ARM_CM7\r0p1
 Do not add any memory manager from portable/MemMang - Application offers own memory manager.